Epi-Consistent Approximation of Stochastic Dynamic Programs: Finite-Horizon Stochastic Dynamic Programming

-holds for some real-valued solution functions $\{V^t; t\in[T]\}$ to (\ref{equation:finite-horizon-value-function}).
-In other words, each sequence of decisions yielded from the approximating problems may only converge (if at all) to an optimal decision for the true stochastic dynamic programming equations.
-Whether-or-not solutions to (\ref{equation:finite-horizon-saa-value-function}) satisfy the principle of optimality relative to an underlying approximation of (\ref{problem:sum}) is not strictly required --- the problem (\ref{problem:sum}) need not even be well defined.
+holds for some real-valued solution functions $\{V^t;\, t\in[T]\}$ to (\ref{equation:finite-horizon-value-function}).
+In other words, each sequence of decisions obtained from the approximating problems may only converge (if at all) to an optimal decision for the true stochastic dynamic programming equations.
+Whether or not solutions to (\ref{equation:finite-horizon-saa-value-function}) satisfy the principle of optimality relative to an underlying approximation of (\ref{problem:sum}) is not strictly required --- the problem (\ref{problem:sum}) need not even be well defined.
 In this regard, throughout the paper we only assume that $\mathcal{X}$ and $\Xi$ are closed, and that $\mathcal{Y}$ is nonempty and compact valued.

-The equations in (\ref{equation:finite-horizon-saa-value-function}) involve a sum of two functions that each vary with $\nu$.
+The equations in (\ref{equation:finite-horizon-saa-value-function}) involve a sum of two functions that both vary with $\nu$.
 To ensure that epi-convergence is preserved under this operation, we prove the following lemma.
-Its conclusion is standard, although its proof is slightly nonstandard in that it applies to functions with domains that are \emph{strict} subsets of finite-dimensional Euclidean spaces. \begin{lemma} For functions $\{f,f_{\nu},g,g_{\nu}:\mathcal{X}\to{\R}; \nu\in\N\}$, if $f_{\nu}\epito f$, $f_{\nu}\pointwiseto f$, $g_{\nu}\epito g$, and $g_{\nu}\pointwiseto g$, then
+Its conclusion is standard, although its proof is slightly nonstandard in that it applies to functions with domains that are strict subsets of finite-dimensional Euclidean spaces. \begin{lemma} For functions $\{f,f_{\nu},g,g_{\nu}:\mathcal{X}\to{\reals};\, \nu\in\nats\}$, if $f_{\nu}\epito f$, $f_{\nu}\pointto f$, $g_{\nu}\epito g$, and $g_{\nu}\pointto g$, then

 \end{lemma}